JakDaniels/MIOS/README.md

 	# yum install php php-mysql php-cli php-common php-pdo php-process php-pecl-rrd git tmux wget mono-complete mysql-server

-NOTE: Make sure you've run the mysql_secure_installation script that comes with Mysql and have set a root password.
-You will need this Mysql root password later when you set up MIOS!
-You also need to remember to tweak the Mysql config in /etc/my.cnf, adding the max_allowed_packet=128M setting that is needed by Opensim.
+NOTE: Make sure you've run the mysql_secure_installation script that comes with MySQL and have set a root password.
+You will need this MySQL root password later when you set up MIOS!
+You also need to remember to tweak the MySQL config in /etc/my.cnf, adding the max_allowed_packet=128M setting that is needed by Opensim.
 My file looks like this:

 	[mysqld]